Sharwin24/Sharwin24/README.md

 ### Hi there 👋
-I'm a student at Northeastern University with a passion for robotics software!
+I'm a masters student at NorthWestern University with a passion for robotics software!